isomerpages/govtech-stp/_travel-and-health-control-measures/04a-shn-sdf.md

   </tbody>
   </table>

-<sup>*</sup>For travellers serving SHN in an SDF, the SDF will inform the traveller of the check-out time once it receives confirmation of the negative COVID-19 test result from the relevant government agencies.
-The traveller will only be allowed to leave the SDF thereafter.
+<sup>*</sup><i>For travellers serving SHN in an SDF, the SDF will inform the traveller of the check-out time once it receives confirmation of the negative COVID-19 test result from the relevant government agencies.
+The traveller will only be allowed to leave the SDF thereafter.</i>

 Read the Health Advisory for Persons issued SHN [here](/files/MOH-Health-Advisory-SHN.pdf), and watch the video below that explains the SHN Requirements.